section-engineering-education/engineering-education/articles/getting-started-with-web-scraping-using-python/index.md

 You're ready to go, let's get started and learn a bit more on **web scraping** through two real-life projects.

 ### Reddit Web Scraper
-One year ago, I wanted to build a smart **AI** bot, my aim was to make it talk like a human, but I had a problem, I didn't have a good dataset to train my bot on, so I decided to use posts and comments from **REDDIT**.
+One year ago, I wanted to build a smart **AI** bot, I aimed to make it talk like a human, but I had a problem, I didn't have a good dataset to train my bot on, so I decided to use posts and comments from **REDDIT**.

 Here we will go through how to build the basics of the aforementioned app step by step, and we will use https://old.reddit.com/.